ska-sa/spead2/doc/py-ibverbs.rst

         waiting for an interrupt (if `comp_vector` is non-negative) or letting other code run on the thread (if `comp_vector` is negative).

+Reducing `max_size` to be close to the actual packet size can make a significant performance improvement.

 Environment variables
 ^^^^^^^^^^^^^^^^^^^^^